commonsguy/cw-omnibus/README.markdown

 - Restarting Eclipse, for whatever reason, can clear up some undefined problems indicated by red exclamation marks over the project name in the Project Explorer.

-## Using from Ant

-If you wish to use this code, you should delete build.xml from the project, then run `android update project -p ...`  (where ... is the path to a project of interest)
-	on those projects you wish to use, so the build files are updated for your Android SDK version.